SD › Bora Bora Hotels › Maitai Polynesia Review

-In the village centre about 500m to the south are a bunch of places, all within 100m of each other, including:
+In the village center about 500m to the south are a bunch of places, all within 100m of each other, including:

-- The Lucky House (40 67 68 08) – casual setting, with bistro-style meals, including wood-fired pizzas, and a children’s menu.
+- The Lucky House (40 67 68 08) – Casual setting with bistro-style meals, including wood-fired pizzas and a children’s menu.
 Free transfers.
-6-minute walk.

 - Sofitel – 600m further up the road from the village center.
-It offers Latitude 16°, with a wonderful beachside setting and French Polynesian menu for breakfast and dinner; and the oceanfront Hurricane Bar for happy hours, live music, and snooker table.
-7-minute walk.
+It offers Latitude 16°, with a wonderful beachside setting and French Polynesian menu for breakfast and dinner, and the oceanfront Hurricane Bar for happy hours, live music, and snooker table.

-- InterContinental – massive 5-star resort offering the intimate Noa Noa for breakfast and dinner; and the more casual Vini Vini for light meals and happy hours.
-9-minute walk.
+- InterContinental Le Moana Resort – Massive 5-star resort offering the intimate Noa Noa for breakfast and dinner, and the more casual Vini Vini for light meals and happy hours.

-- Market or Grocery: A reasonably well-stocked general store is about 300m down the road towards the village centre.
+- A reasonably well-stocked general store is about 300m down the road towards the village center.

 - Best Hotels in Bora Bora